Department of Electrical and Computer Engineering

 (Prerequisite: ECE 360 or ELEC360; and ENGR 141 or MECH 245; and PHYS 110 or PHYS 122)

-Click here for the Course Outline document.
+Click here for the Course Outline.

 - Assignement problems from the textbook will be posted here.